jsmensah002/Features-Engineering/README.md

 Key Insights:
 - Generally, adding key features enhances the model’s ability to capture patterns in the data.
 - The Random Forest model exhibited signs of overfitting as additional features were included, reducing its reliability.
 In contrast, the linear regression model remained stable, with performance (test 20% of data) plateauing beyond the top 12 features.
+This makes linear regression the preferred model.
 - The top 12 features contain the majority of the predictive information for the target, whereas the remaining features contribute minimally and can be considered as noise.